pac4j/pac4j/documentation/docs/clients/openid4vp-clients.md

 - [`EudiWalletClient`](https://github.com/pac4j/pac4j/blob/master/pac4j-openid4vp/src/main/java/org/pac4j/openid4vp/client/EudiWalletClient.java): the `OpenId4VpClient` with the HAIP choices pinned and not configurable: the `x509_hash` prefix, so the certificate loaded from the keystore is the identity of the verifier, the `direct_post.jwt` response mode, and the `EudiPidProfile`.
 Use it to read the person identification data of an EUDI wallet, the generic client to talk to any other wallet or to another credential.

 The following examples configure the presentation request.
-For persistent user identification, also request the identifier claim required by your profile definition, as described under [The profile identifier](#4-the-profile-identifier) below.
+For persistent user identification, also request the identifier claim required by your profile definition, as described under [The profile identifier](openid4vp-advanced.html#1-the-profile-identifier).

 **Example (EUDI wallet, with the relying party access certificate in a keystore):**